-Nanushka got us covered this winter with another iconic puffer jacket available on FWRD.com!
-Its polished lines and refined black leather will make even the minimalist lovers rejoice.
+The North Face got us covered this winter with another iconic puffer jacket available on Revolve!
+Its polished lines and refined black color will make even the minimalist lovers rejoice.
 You’ll want to wear it with everything.

 12. Go Bold or Go Home

 Since puffer jackets are often synonymous with ski jackets, we selected two of the trendiest ski puffer jackets of the season as our list’s last two proposals.
 The first one is Vetement’s most extravagant creation, which you can easily find at Net-a-Porter.
 Rock any ski slope (as well as street) with one of the puffiest, coziest and coolest puffer jackets around!